LeonardoSasaki/LeonardoSasaki/README.md

 # Welcome, visitor :)

+<details><summary><h2>🌐 EN-US</h2></summary>
 <h2> ℹ️ About me </h2>

-Just a typical 17yo student coding as a hobby.
+Just a 17yo student coding as a hobby.
 Currently interested in learning & improving current knowledge in the following areas:
 * Hacking
 * Malware
 * Reverse Engineering